Low-Cost Public Jenkins Server using Terraform and DigitalOcean

 When terraform apply

-is ran, it checks the required variables and providers from provider.tf
+runs, it checks the required variables and providers from provider.tf

 .
-Next it uses www-jenkins.tf
+Next, it uses www-jenkins.tf

 & domain.tf

-to build the server and update DNS respectively.
+to build the server and update DNS, respectively.

 ├── domain.tf